singh1114/pythonprogramming/_posts/2021-09-12-game-development-using-pyglet-pongpong-part-iii.md

 ```

 - It is the update method with the same signature that we discussed above.
 So whenever this update method is called, paddle position will get updated.

 - `newlx = self.x + self.acc_left` it defines the position of paddle (bottom-left coordinate) whenever left arrow key is clicked. `newlx` contains addition of current x-coordinate and number of points it would move when we click left arrow key.

 - `newrx = self.x + self.acc_right` it defines the position of paddle (bottom-left coordinate) whenever right arrow key is clicked. `newrx` contains addition of current x-coordinate and number of points it would move when we click right arrow key.

 - We have not assigned the new x-coordinate yet, we just computed different results for each action.

 - We then check for actual key press event if it has occurred or not.
-To catch the event we can use key handler dictionary we got while initialising the paddle class (see [part 1](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-1)).
+To catch the event we can use key handler dictionary we got while initialising the paddle class (see part 1).

 - If left arrow key is pressed then `self.key_handler[key.LEFT]` will return `true` or `1` to let us know that left arrow key event has occurred.

 - If right arrow key is pressed then `self.key_handler[key.RIGHT]` will return `true` or `1` to let us know that right arrow key event has occurred.

 - Then, if one of the conditions got true, we assign x-coordinate to the new values we computed earlier.
 If left key event then `self.x` is assigned to `newlx` or if right key event then `self.x` is assigned to `newrx`.

 - If there is no left or right arrow key press, then `self.x` will remain same as previous value.

 - After setting new position for x-coordinate that is bottom-left, we assign bottom-right x-coordinate `rightx` of the paddle (actually there is no attribute like `rightx`, it is something we are keeping track of to accommodate right side collision with walls, left side collision can identified using `self.x` itself).

 - Then comes collision condition with walls.
 For left wall collision, if x-coordinate or bottom-left of paddle gets value less than the border value (border starts at bottom-left of window, that is a rectangle whose bottom-left would be at zero, hence taking border value makes sense as we need bottom-right of that rectangle to accommodate collision, `bottom-right=0(bottom-left)+border`), then that means beyond left wall the paddle should not go, hence we have to restrict the paddle's position to border value for as long as pressing left key takes place or until right key event occurs which changes the paddle position towards right.

-- Last if condition does same thing but for right wall collision.
+- Last if the condition does the same thing but for right wall collision.
 Bottom-right of right wall/rectangle will be at window's width position, but we need bottom-left of that rectangle (you know why, right ?), to compute that, we can just subtract border value from window's width and we get bottom-left of right wall.

 - If last condition gets true, then we restrict paddle's right x-coordinate position to not go beyond the right wall's bottom-left.
 To accomplish this we assign x-coordinate or bottom-left value of paddle to contain `win_size[0]-border-self.width`, here `win_size[0]-border` will give us the bottom-left of the right wall and subtracting `self.width` from that will give us the new updated bottom-left of the paddle.

 - If no wall is encountered then there will be no adjustment to paddle's position against walls, paddle will just move freely wherever it wants, until it faces a wall.

 We have not included the interaction of paddle and ball in paddle class, why is that ?
 Because, in paddle class we are more focused towards the nature of update a paddle will go through, and if a ball hits paddle, paddle does not need any update in that case, like what was needed for a wall collision with paddle.

 Lets move on to ball class update method !

-### Ball Update
+## Ball Update

-Again, lets have a look at code first (the method is inside `BallObject` class, check [part 1](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-1) for this class definition):
+Again, lets have a look at code first (the method is inside `BallObject` class, check part 1 for this class definition):

 ```python
 # ./PongPong/pong/ball.py